A Question the Records Can't Answer

 Kate sponsors her sister Cecelia, her mother Bridget, and her brothers Thomas and Luke to come out to Australia from Ireland, and they arrive on 23 December 1884.
 What a Christmas that must have been in "Sydney" or probably Redfern by that point!

 The 1886, 1887, 1888, 1889 and 1890 Sands Directory gives his address as 3 and later 26 Burnett St, Redfern, and lists him as a fireman, which would have been within easy walking distance of the Everleigh Railway workshops, but 3 or 26 Burnett St doesn't seem to exist today.
+There were newly subdivided terrace houses specifically built for workers of the rail yards, the St. Peter's brickworks and the IXL jam factory.

-He and Kate continued the good Catholic tradition of pumping out the offspring: Bridget Ellen (known as Delia) born on 13 June 1887, Burnett St, Redfern, John Francis on 23 July 1888, Redfern, Catherine Margaret (known as May) on 29 April 1891 in Newtown and Gasper Leo (a nod to Aloyius) on 7 July 1892.
+He and Kate continued the good Catholic tradition of pumping out the offspring: Bridget Ellen (known as Delia) born on 13 June 1887, Burnett St, Redfern, John Francis on 23 July 1888, Redfern, Catherine Margaret (known as May) on 29 April 1891 in Newtown and Gasper Leo (a nod to Aloysius) on 7 July 1892.

-The Sands Directory in 1891 (and 1892, 1893, 1894, and 1895) lists they had moved to Trade St, Newtown, which is now a lovely renovated terrace, still walking distance to the railway yards:
+The Sands Directory in 1891 (and 1892, 1893, 1894, and 1895) lists they had moved to Trade St, Newtown.
+Like much of Newtown, Trade Street was developed during the 1880s when the suburb experienced a massive population surge.
+Row terraces were built to house the growing working and middle-class labor force.

 By 25 February 1897, my grandfather, Joseph Patrick was born.
 They moved a couple of times, firstly to 25 Wellington St, Newtown (which isn't on Google maps now - it could have been either Waterloo or Chippendale - both walking distance to the Railway yards, then 29 Regent St, Newtown.
 Then on 25 March 1899, Thomas Michael was born.